JSHan94/TIL/Blockchain/Key management.md

 ### Public Key Certificates

+공인인증서 방식

 The directoy of names and public keys maintained by the authority is vulnerable to tampering.

 An alternative approach is to use certificates.

-In essence, a certificate consists of a public key, an identifier of the key owner, and the whole block signed by a trusted third party
+In essence, a certificate consists of **a public key, an identifier of the key owner, and the whole block signed by a trusted third party**

 Typically, the third party is a certificate authority, such as a government agency or financial institution that is trusted by the user community

-s
+A user can present public key to the authority in a secure manner and obtain a certificate.

+The user can then publish the certificate.
+Anyone needing this user's public key can obtain the certificate and verify that it is valid by way of the attached trusted signature

+Other participants can verify that the certificate was created by the authority

+We can place the following requirements on this scheme:

+- Any participant can read a certificate to determine the name and public key of the certificate's owner.
+- Any participant can verify that the certificate originated from the certificate authority and is not counterfeit.
+- Only the certificate authority can create and update certificates
+- Any participant can verify the certificate

 # 참고자료

 [Public key distribution](https://www.youtube.com/watch?v=5YUarIe_WwE&t=302s)